carlosjhr64/korekto/examples/Tutorial.md

 ```
 ## Support for pattern statements

-If a pattern statement matchesl
+If a pattern statement matches
 the immediately preceding statements(in the heap),
 the matched statements will be used as support for the pattern statement.
 ```korekto